joannakl/cs102/syllabus.markdown

 ### Weekly Labs

 (Almost) every week you will be given a lab to work on.
-You should review the lab instructions before your weekly recitation so that you can discuss any questions and issues during the recitation.
+You should review the lab instructions during your weekly recitation so that you can discuss any questions and issues during the recitation.

 During some of the recitation session you will get a chance to work on parts of the lab with other students and with guidance of the recitation instructor.